-- Want to adopt children from the foster care system. - Are interested in older children or sibling groups. - Are open to foster-adoption or adopting legally free youth. - Have limited financial resources for adoption. - Want infants and younger children and are willing to accept the risks of foster-adoption.
+- Want to adopt children from the foster care system. - Are interested in older children or sibling groups. - Are open to legal risk placements or adopting legally free youth. - Have limited financial resources for adoption. - Want infants and younger children and are willing to support a dual track of potential reunification or placement with relatives.